 To effectively manage the retirement program, the team needed to understand the aggregate of the inventory.
 Prior to Fieldshare, the team found themselves managing data rather than addressing the Asset Retirement program.
 The short-term, midterm and long-term strategy required a more sophisticated management tool.

+The search.
 In 2018, the environmental department decided that they required a new tool to improve their workflow.
 The main prerequisite for their solution was the ability to accumulate and manipulate all or most of their data in one place.
 With previous exposure to expensive GIS software, the database needed to be visual.
 The software must include mapping, photos, site overlays, polygons and other site-specific data.
 Several software programs were reviewed and trialed.

+Making the decision: what matters.
 The Fieldshare team demonstrated their technology with the Environmental team in person.
 The highlight of the meeting was Fieldshare's ability to provide a software that the Aspenleaf team could customize to suit their needs.